FredMitch/weather/README.md

 In addition, the script file weather2.js shows how this can be done using the wunderground package for node rather than HTTP get.

-I created the database using the command "sqlite3 weather.db" and then ran the sql file to create the tables using the command '.read Crete_DB.sql" from within SQLite.
+I created the database using the command "sqlite3 weather.db" and then ran the sql file to create the tables using the command ".read Create_DB.sql" from within SQLite.

 This app was developed and will run on Windows but I now run this on my RaspberryPi and have it scheduled to run every 15 minutes however, I had to make some small changes and additions to get this to run: